-We are proud of our special features for WordPress .
-There is a lot of work that goes into the dashboard of RAIDBOXES .
-Marten supports our product development, so you can look forward to exciting features in the future.
-Learn more about his work at RAIDBOXES in our interview.
+We are proud of our special features for WordPress.
+A lot of work goes into Dashboard from Raidboxes\.
+Marten supports our product development so that you can look forward to exciting features in the future.
+Learn more about his work at Raidboxes in our interview.

-There I got directly a nice topic: WordPress Multisites!
-If you want to create a website for a larger company with WordPress or integrate multilingualism, you can do this very well with a multisite.
-As I have heard from my new colleagues, this is also a feature that is often requested 🙂 The feature already exists, including multisite domain mapping.
+I got a nice theme straight away: WordPress Multisites!
+If you use WordPress to create a website for a larger company or want to integrate multilingualism, you can do this very well with a multisite.
+As I have heard from my new colleagues, this is also a function that is often requested 🙂 The feature already exists, including multisite domain mapping.
 But we want to make it even more convenient.

-For me, the preparation for the project consists of taking a detailed look at the existing multisite feature in order to exhaust the possibilities of the system.
-And to see how we at RAIDBOXES can optimally implement the feature for our customers.
+For me, the preparation for the project consists of studying the existing multisite feature in detail in order to exhaust the possibilities of the system.
+And to see how we at Raidboxes can optimally implement the feature for our customers.
 This involves testing all possible multisite types and understanding how they work (subdirectory, subdomain, multidomain, multinetwork).
 Then we have to plan how to integrate these functions into our system.
-And how the interface as well as the usability for the customer should look like.
+And what the interface and usability for the customer should look like.

-For me, two points were very important: the flexibility and the tasks I perform at the company.
+For me, two points were very important: flexibility and the tasks I carry out in the company.
 As a freelance web developer - but also as an employed web developer at agencies - you are dependent on the customer projects.
-Over the years, I realized that these no longer appealed to me because I was developing someone else's idea.
+Over the years, I realised that these no longer appealed to me because I was developing someone else's idea.
 I lost interest in these kinds of projects.
-This was not only reflected in my work, but also psychologically - through lack of motivation and listlessness.
+This was not only reflected in my work, but also psychologically - through a lack of motivation and listlessness.

-When I applied at RAIDBOXES , I didn't have a clear idea of what to expect.
-However, after the first conversation with Matthias and Johannes and after the trial day, it was clear that I wanted to start at RAIDBOXES .
+When I applied at Raidboxes, I didn't have a clear idea of what to expect.
+However, after the first conversation with Matthias and Johannes and after the trial day, it was clear that I wanted to start at Raidboxes\.
 I was convinced by the flexibility, the flat hierarchy and the concept.
 Since I live in Osnabrück, I now have the option of working in Münster in the office or in Osnabrück in the home office.
-In addition, I work here with my colleagues at RAIDBOXES.
-And no longer on ever-changing customer projects.
+I also work here with my colleagues at Raidboxes.
+And no longer on ever-changing client projects.

 My first impression is very positive!
 I was very well received by the team and already feel very comfortable after the first week.
 The time and effort that is put into making all employees feel comfortable is more than exemplary.
 I am already looking forward to the coming time!

-What is the biggest difference compared to the daily routine at an agency or being self-employed?
+What is the biggest difference compared to everyday life at an agency or being self-employed?

-The biggest difference with the agency is the flexibility due to the Holacracy .
+The biggest difference to the agency is the flexibility due to the holacracy.
 This results in the possibility to contribute much more intensively, to bring forward ideas and to discuss them.
 You can take on more responsibility for your own area of work.
 In an agency, the client decides what is implemented.
-At RAIDBOXES , decisions are made by the team.
+At Raidboxes, decisions are made by the team.

-With your clients: What were the biggest hosting challenges for WordPress ?
+With your clients: What were the biggest challenges in hosting WordPress?

-In my time as a web developer, I've had the privilege of putting a few websites online and configuring hosting environments.
-With all projects there were the same problems:
+In my time as a web developer, I have had the privilege of putting several websites online and configuring hosting environments.
+All projects had the same problems: